 Oct 29, 2025

-- The Financial Services Commission held a meeting with related authorities and organizations, financial industry groups, and private sector experts on October 29 and announced the launching of AI-based Anti-phising Sharing and Analysis Platform (ASAP).
+- The Financial Services Commission held a meeting with related authorities and organizations, financial industry groups, and private sector experts on October 29 and announced the launching of AI-based Anti-phishing Sharing and Analysis Platform (ASAP).
 At the meeting, participants had in-depth discussions on the governments policy responses to more effectively prevent vishing scams.
-Anti-phising Sharing and Analysis Platform (ASAP) Key Details With the launching of ASAP, all financial companies (about 130 entities) will be able to share and make use of vishing related data (9 types and 90 categories in total) on a real time basis.
-The nine different types of data subject to the sharing are as follows(a) information about victims account (14 categories), (b) information about the account used in vishing scam (18 categories), (c) information about the account suspected to be linked to vishing scam or victim (15 categories), (d) information about the overseas account verified to have been used in vishing scam (8 categories), (e) other types of information sought for investigation (12 categories), (f) information about fake IDs (8 categories), (g) information about the potential victim uncovered through police investigation (4 categories), (h) information about phising sites (5 categories), and (i) information about malicious apps (6 categories).
+Anti-phishing Sharing and Analysis Platform (ASAP) Key Details With the launching of ASAP, all financial companies (about 130 entities) will be able to share and make use of vishing related data (9 types and 90 categories in total) on a real time basis.
+The nine different types of data subject to the sharing are as follows(a) information about victims account (14 categories), (b) information about the account used in vishing scam (18 categories), (c) information about the account suspected to be linked to vishing scam or victim (15 categories), (d) information about the overseas account verified to have been used in vishing scam (8 categories), (e) other types of information sought for investigation (12 categories), (f) information about fake IDs (8 categories), (g) information about the potential victim uncovered through police investigation (4 categories), (h) information about phishing sites (5 categories), and (i) information about malicious apps (6 categories).
 In particular, information about victims account, the account used in vishing scam, and the overseas account verified to have been used in vishing scam will be shared among all participating institutions on a real time basis to more proactively and quickly cut off criminal activities.
-The types of information about suspicious accounts deemed to have been involved in vishing scams (identified through financial companys fraud detection system) and other types of suspicious accounts having frequent transactions with the former, as well as the types of information about the suspicious transaction activities uncovered through police
+The types of information about suspicious accounts deemed to have been involved in vishing scams (identified through financial companys fraud detection system) and other types of suspicious accounts having frequent transactions with the former, as well as the types of information about the suspicious transaction activities uncovered through poli

 -